Worries grow for ‘secret plan’ on Snake River dams negotiated by Biden administration

 Newhouse was the lead signatory on the letter that was also signed by Republican representatives Cathy McMorris Rodgers of Washington, Russ Fulcher of Idaho and Cliff Bentz of Oregon.

+Sens.
+Jim Risch and Mike Crapo of Idaho and Steve Daines of Montana followed with a letter to Biden on Tuesday that raised similar concerns.

+“Rather than focusing attention on controversial proposals that won’t be implemented by Congress or plans that have buy-in from only a limited portion of those who rely on the river system, we urge you to return to efforts that build on regional consensus, are grounded in science and can be supported and implemented by Congress,” the senators wrote.

-The letter asked the Council on Environmental Quality to immediately give the proposal to members of Congress.
+The letter led by Newhouse asked the Council on Environmental Quality to immediately give the proposal to members of Congress.

 Since a court report was filed about three weeks ago that said a package of actions and commitments had been developed through negotiations, the four Northwest representatives “have heard a plethora of different complaints from those who will be directly impacted by the court’s decision,” the letter said.